codewithrish/AnimeAppDemo/README.md

 ## Assumptions Made

 - Jikan API will provide anime data, including images, title, episodes, ratings, and trailer URLs.
-- Trailer URLs from Jikan are generally YouTube links, played using WebView with an HTML embed for compatibility.
+- Trailer URLs from Jikan are generally YouTube links, played using YouTubePlayerView for compatibility.
 - User runs the app on a device/emulator with working internet access and basic system bar support.
 - The database exists for Room persistence but the app can fallback to network when Room DB is empty.
 - Only popular/top anime and their basic details are shown (no authentication, no review system, no advanced filtering).